Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Symptoms of maxillofacial actinomycosis

-This is the most common form of actinomycosis..
-By the severity of the process, the following forms can be distinguished:
+This is the most common form of actinomycosis.
+Based on the severity of the process, the following forms can be distinguished:

 • cutaneous, or superficial;